marian-nmt/marian/README.md

  <p>
   <b>Marian</b> is an efficient Neural Machine Translation framework written
   in pure C++ with minimal dependencies.
-Named in honour of Marian Rejewski, a Polish mathematician and cryptologist.

   Named in honour of Marian Rejewski, a Polish mathematician and cryptologist.